camunda/camunda-8-js-sdk/README.md

 | `camunda:worker`       | Zeebe Worker         |
 | `camunda:zeebeclient`  | Zeebe Client         |

-## Typing of Zeebe Worker Variables
+## Typing of Zeebe worker variables

-The variable payload in a Zeebe Worker task handler is available as an object `job.variables`.
+The variable payload in a Zeebe worker task handler is available as an object `job.variables`.
 By default, this is of type `any`.

 The `ZBClient.createWorker()` method accepts an `inputVariableDto` to control the parsing of number values and provide design-time type information.
 Passing an `inputVariableDto` class to a Zeebe worker is optional.
-If a Dto class is passed to the Zeebe Worker, it is used for two purposes:
+If a DTO class is passed to the Zeebe worker, it is used for two purposes:

-1. To provide design-time type information on the `job.variables` object.
+- To provide design-time type information on the `job.variables` object.
-2. To specify the parsing of JSON number fields.
+- To specify the parsing of JSON number fields.
 These can potentially represent `int64` values that cannot be represented accurately by the JavaScript `number` type.
-With a Dto, you can specify that a specific JSON number fields be parsed losslessly to a `string` or `BigInt`.
+With a DTO, you can specify that a specific JSON number fields be parsed losslessly to a `string` or `BigInt`.

-With no Dto specified, there is no design-time type safety.
+With no DTO specified, there is no design-time type safety.
 At run-time, all JSON numbers are converted to the JavaScript `number` type.
-If a variable field has a number value that cannot be safely represented using the JavaScript number type (a value greater than 2^53 -1) then an exception is thrown.
+If a variable field has a number value that cannot be safely represented using the JavaScript number type (a value greater than 2^53 -1), an exception is thrown.

-To provide a Dto, extend the `LosslessDto` class, like so:
+To provide a DTO, extend the `LosslessDto` class like so:

 ```typescript
 class MyVariableDto extends LosslessDto {